 - Residual funds may be utilized for general faculty development that supports the mission of the university.
 Endowed professorship recipients who leave the university or are reassigned duties do not receive endowed professorship funds remaining at the time of departure or reassignment.

 - Endowed Professors should participate in donor recognition activities.
 The MSU Foundation provides information regarding donor recognition activities.

 The amount of funding per endowed professorship each year is determined by the MSU Foundation Board of Directors according to investment performance and other fiscal factors.

 Termination of Endowed Professorship

-The University reserves the right to terminate the award if 1) the recipient's actions are not appropriate as a representative of the University; or 2) the recipient fails to fulfill the obligations of the professorship; or 3) the recipient suffers an incapacitating illness extending beyond one year; or 4) the recipient does not continue as a full-time faculty member at McNeese.
-The dean of the appropriate college will report cases involving possible termination to the Vice President of Academic and Student Affairs and a recommendation will be made to the President for final action.
-Any vacancy created by a termination will remain until the following year and any unused money will remain in escrow or provided to the appropriate college or office.
+The University reserves the right to terminate the award if 1) the recipient's actions are not appropriate as a representative of the University; or 2) the recipient fails to fulfill the obligations of the professorship or fails to fulfill obligations in a timely manner; or 3) the recipient suffers an incapacitating illness extending beyond one year; or 4) the recipient does not continue as a full-time faculty member at McNeese.
+The dean of the appropriate college will report cases involving possible termination to the vice president for academic affairs and enrollment management and a recommendation will be made to the President for final action.
+Any vacancy created by a termination will remain until the following year and any unused money will be allocated for faculty development supporting the objectives of the endowment.

 This policy is distributed via Academic Advisory Council, Senior Staff, and the University Policy page.